jumblesale/bijou-scraper/README.md

 ## Structure

 The main aim of this project was to be as light-weight as possible.
-I've therefore avoiding using lots of classes and instead just provided modules which provide functions to work on data.
+I've therefore avoiding using lots of classes and instead just created modules which provide functions to work on data.
 Classes are used for the two models - `Category` and `Product` but are just POPOs which do not implement any functionality.